 Key principles of green technology

-- Energy efficiency – Reducing energy consumption without sacrificing productivity
+- Energy efficiency: reducing energy consumption without sacrificing productivity — through smarter systems, insulation, and optimised processes

-- Resource conservation – Minimising waste and maximising efficient use of materials
+- Resource conservation: minimising waste and maximising the efficient use of materials across the product lifecycle

-- Lifecycle thinking – Designing products with minimal environmental impact from production to disposal
+- Lifecycle thinking: designing products with minimal environmental impact from raw material extraction through production, use, and disposal

-- Use of renewable resources – Encouraging solar, wind and other renewable energy sources
+- Use of renewable resources: encouraging solar, wind, hydro, and other renewable energy sources as substitutes for fossil fuels

 Types of green technology

 Green technology spans multiple industries and applications.
-Common types include:
+The major types include:

 Difference between green tech, clean tech, and climate tech